free-dmo/free-dmo-stm32/README.md

 Option 3: Use the precompiled firmware

- * a precompiled firmware binary is available in the `COMPILED_FIRMWARE` folder
+ * a precompiled firmware binaries are available here: [Download](https://github.com/free-dmo/free-dmo-stm32/releases/latest)

+   You can choose one of the firmwares which has a default SKU for emulation (used when no real RFID tag is present)

 ## Download the firmware to the STM32F103 bluepill board